AAU-Python/.github/profile/README.md

 update_dependencies: true
 ```

-Confirm that `micromamba` was installed successfully with
+Close the terminal and open a new one.
+Then, confirm that `micromamba` was installed successfully with

 ```shell
 micromamba info